What is the general definition of probate?

 Another negative is the loss of privacy.
 Anyone that has an interest can access probate records to find out how the assets were distributed.
 Most people like to keep their financial affairs confidential, and this information can lead to hard feelings among some interested parties.

-To avoid probate, you could utilize a revocable living trust as the centerpiece of your estate plan instead of a last will.
+To avoid probate in Nevada, you could utilize a revocable living trust as the centerpiece of your estate plan instead of a last will.
 There are a host of benefits, and one of them is the fact that the trustee can distribute the assets in the trust outside of probate.

 You can also account for resources that were in your direct personal possession at the time of your passing for one reason or another through the inclusion of a pour over will.
 This document would allow the trust to absorb these assets after you are gone.